-He joined the fire service as a fresh-faced teen down in Warren County, and in just 14 years, the Manassas Park firefighter has risen through the ranks at amazing speed.
+He joined the fire service as a fresh-faced teen down in Warren County, and in just 14 years, the has risen through the ranks at amazing speed.

-The “interim” dropped off his title after city council decided in a work session they were happy with his work and they didn’t need to hire anybody else to run the department.
+The “interim” dropped off his title after and they didn’t need to hire anybody else to run the department.

 Though he seems to have an affinity for fire service leadership, the 32-year-old said he’s just not ready to be chief.
 It’s what motivated his decision to leave the department and take a battalion chief position with the City of Manassas Fire Department.

 “I’m still going to have 18 years left before I can retire … it’s going to put me in a position where I can truly be happy,” Lupton said.

 He join the fire service right out of high school and he is about mid-level in his career, but he still has a lot of growing to do, he said.
 He does want to be chief again one day, he added.

 “ … In due time … I still have a lot of years to offer, to continue to learn the craft,” Lupton said.

 “I’m in my early thirties and I’m very fortunate that I’ve progress so rapidly,” Lupton said.
 “I wasn’t ready for that life-style change.
 I have a young family and my only son is just 15 months old.
 I would like to spend more time with my family.”